Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 Inspired by the Buenos Aires neighbourhood of the same name, Montserrat has a clean design, characterised by straight lines and circular shapes.

-The uppercase and lowercase letterforms of this font are wideset yet balanced, improving readability and contributing to a distinctive, contemporary appearance.
+The uppercase and lowercase letterforms of this font are wide set yet balanced, improving readability and contributing to a distinctive, contemporary appearance.

 - Font type: Serif

-- Default font on: Google Docs, Pages
+- Available on: Google Docs, Pages

 - Download from: Google Fonts

-What’s the best CV font size?
+What’s the best cover letter and CV font size?

 Serif fonts usually have slightly smaller lowercase letters than sans serif fonts, so you may want to use a slightly larger font size if you’re using a serif font.